yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * HTTP/2 does not have cross-stream compression contexts (for security reasons), which means that each resource is compressed on its own.
 But small files compress with a significantly lower ratio than large ones.
-So if you have many small JS files in your application, you'll get much larger overall JS payload over the network if you would bundle your small files into a single one.
+So if you have many small JavaScript files in your application, you'll get much larger overall JavaScript payload over the network if you would bundle your small files into a single one.
 * Even though HTTP/2 has no extra cost per request over the network, that doesn't mean that requests have no extra overhead in the browser.